koliseoapi/help/content/agenda/agenda.md

 ---
 title: "Agenda"
 date: 2018-01-18T22:13:13+01:00
-summary: "Publish the agenda after the selection process is complete."
+summary: "Compose the agenda grid and publish the final agenda after the session selection process is complete."
 weight: 40
 menu:
   main:
     parent: agenda
 ---

 This page explains how to configure and publish an agenda after finalizing the [selection process]({{ ref "review-sessions.md" }}).

 The agenda is composed of tracks and time slots, and each slot can be assigned to a session or a break.
 The agenda can be published before or after the event has taken place.
 After the event, the attendees can watch the recordings and download the slides from the agenda page.

-## Create a new Agenda
+## Create a new agenda

 To create a new agenda: